 The plant was fortunate to have government subsidies facilitating the building of the infrastructure, with the American Recovery and Reinvestment Act of 2009 giving the farm $750,000 to be used for building two CNG fueling stations.
 Indiana’s State Energy Program then gave the farm a $2 million grant to cover the incremental cost of CNG storage tanks for the fleet.

 The farm very effectively partnered with external companies to facilitate the creation and running of the project.
 Anaergia was given the contract for gas upgrading while Clean Energy Fuels was given the responsibility of building and operating the CNG fueling stations.
-The fueling stations are open to the public, with the public, as of August 2017, representing 10-20% of the station sales.
-AmpCNG buys the upgraded gas from the farm for a fixed price and transports the gas through the pipeline to CNG/RNG fueling stations.
+The fueling stations are open to the public as of August 2017, with the public representing 10-20% of the station sales.
+AmpCNG, a member of the RNG Coalition, buys the upgraded gas from the farm for a fixed price and transports the RNG through the natural gas pipeline to CNG/RNG fueling stations.
 Given rare situations where the digesters fail to work, the local utility of NIPSCO provides supplemental gas required to meet demand.
-NIPSCO also buys excess gas when the anaerobic digester creates a supply that exceeds demand.
+NIPSCO also buys excess RNG when the anaerobic digester creates a supply that exceeds demand.

-Using their anaerobic digesters to make RNG, Fair Oaks Farm has paved the way for dairies to engage in similar operations, not only greatly capitalizing economically but also sustainably cutting the greenhouse gas emissions associated with producing and delivering a gallon of milk by about 43%.
+Using their anaerobic digesters to make RNG, the Fair Oaks Dairy Farm has paved the way for dairies to engage in similar operations, not only capitalizing on the economic opportunity but also realizing significant environmental benefits, sustainably reducing the greenhouse gas emissions otherwise associated with producing and delivering a gallon of milk by approximately 43%.

 Dairies: Conclusion

 Cows in California make up more than half of the state’s methane emissions.
 With additional burdens such as manure storage and emission reducing government legislation, individuals are now looking at solutions at tackling these problems.
 Luckily, now many are seeing anaerobic digesters as a possible key instrument.
-With government subsidies and RINs available to farmers, anaerobic digesters are being assembled across the country.
-However, issues such as pipeline interconnections and excessive costs are a barrier in widespread adoption of the machines.
+With government incentinves, LCFS Carbon Credits and RFS RINs available for farmers to generate, anaerobic digesters are being assembled across the country.
+However, issues such as pipeline interconnections and excessive regulatory costs are a barrier to increased development of RNG production facilities at dairies in California.

 Anaerobic digesters are not alone in dealing with the issue at hand.
 Farmers are getting crafty and some are attempting to contain the emissions at the source with ideas such as gas collection from a cow’s stomach, seaweed feed for the cows to drastically lower their gas production, or even algae facilities within farm grounds.